2021 ban of Palestinian human rights organizations: Background

 Since 1967, more than 400 organizations in the Palestinian territories have been banned by Israel, including all major Palestinian political parties and several media and charity groups.
 The six targeted organizations had been operating for decades in the Israeli-occupied Palestinian territories as part of the Palestinian NGOs Network.
 All of them received funding from Western governments and documented allegations of human rights violations, war crimes and apartheid by Israel.
 This documentation was a major factor in the opening of the International Criminal Court investigation in Palestine.
 Al-Haq faced longstanding allegations by Israel of a connection to the Popular Front for the Liberation of Palestine; its executive director, Shawan Jabarin, spent eight years imprisoned without charge.

 After May 2021, some of the organizations' offices were raided, possibly to obtain evidence for the designation.
 On 16 October 2021, Al-Haq contacted Front Line Defenders after it suspected it had been hacked.
 Hacking experts later confirmed that six devices had been targeted by Pegasus, the first time that NSO Group spyware had been used against Palestinians.
 Among those targeted were the Bisan Center's leader Ubai al-Aboudi, a United States citizen, and Adameer researcher Salah Hamouri, who is a citizen of France.

 The ban of the organizations is based on the 2016 Israeli counter-terrorism law.
 Legal scholars Eliav Lieblich and Adam Shinar describe the law as "flawed beyond repair".
 Organizations only learn that they have been designated terrorist after the fact and have limited opportunity to appeal—to the minister of defense, who is authorized to issue the declaration in the first place.
 Although it is possible to appeal in the courts, a court is virtually guaranteed to rule against the organization because of the use of secret evidence that the defense is not allowed to see.
 One Western diplomat explained the reaction to the terrorism designation by explaining that terrorism laws in European countries are narrower.

+In 2024 it was reported that Al-Haq, Addameer, Al Mezan, and the Palestinian Center for Human Rights (PCHR) had been targeted for a surveillance operation as part of a broader strategy, involving the IDF, Mossad, Shin Bet and other Israeli institutions, which sought to derail investigations by the international Court of Justice and the International Criminal Court into human rights abuses committed against Palestinians.
+All four were considered as bodies damaging Israel's standing in the international world.